bww/Slang/README.md

 	#import "another_file.js"

-When Web Assembler encounters an `import` macro in an EJS file it replaces the `import` statement itself with the entire contents of the file it references.
+When Slang encounters an `import` macro in an EJS file it replaces the `import` statement itself with the entire contents of the file it references.
 Imported files are declared relative to the file that is importing it.

 To import a file from a URL you can use the following.
-Web Assembler automatically detects that this is a URL and fetches it.
+Slang automatically detects that this is a URL and fetches it.
 Only `http` and `https` URLs are supported for the `import` macro.

 	#import "http://ajax.googleapis.com/ajax/libs/jquery/1.11.0/jquery.min.js"